43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 Each project is different, you may want to ban AI contributions entirely, or you may want to allow them with some restrictions.
 Either way, it is a good idea to make this clear in your contribution guidelines.

+There are already some good examples out there to borrow from:

+- [Nuxt](https://github.com/nuxt/nuxt/blob/main/CONTRIBUTING.md#ai-assisted-contributions) asks contributors to never let an LLM speak for them, and never let an LLM think for them.
+Use the tools, but understand and write your own words.
+- [Vitest](https://github.com/vitest-dev/vitest/blob/main/CONTRIBUTING.md#ai-contributions) welcomes AI as an assistant but requires a real person behind every issue and pull request, with disclosure of the tool used.
+Anything that looks entirely automated gets labelled and closed after three days unless a human genuinely responds.
+- [clack](https://github.com/bombshell-dev/clack/blob/main/.github/PULL_REQUEST_TEMPLATE.md#ai-generated-code-disclosure) takes a lighter approach with a disclosure checkbox in the pull request template.
+AI use is fine, reviewers just want to know so they can pay extra attention to edge cases.

+These sit at quite different points on the spectrum, which is the point.
+Pick whichever fits your project, but pick something and write it down.

 ### Companies: Keep a human in the loop for upstream contributions

 If your company makes heavy use of agentic workflows, here's the pitch: an increasing number of us reject end-to-end agentic contributions outright, on sight.
 If you want your upstream changes to actually land, you're much more likely to succeed if you keep a human in the loop.